microsoftgraph/msgraph-sdk-powershell/src/Mail/v1.0/docs/New-MgUserMailFolderChildFolder.md

 # New-MgUserMailFolderChildFolder

 ## SYNOPSIS
-Use this API to create a new child mailFolder.
-If you intend a new folder to be hidden, you must set the isHidden property to true on creation.
+Create a new mailSearchFolder in the specified user's mailbox.

 ## SYNTAX